ndd21/PHYS281/docs/demo-importing-modules.md

 2020-06-10
 ```

-Once imported, the module functions and classes exist within the module's *namespace*.
+Once imported, the module functions and classes exist within the module's @(namespace).
 In the
-example, to use the `date` class that exists within the `datetime` module I've had to write
+example above, to use the `date` class that exists within the `datetime` module  we have had to
-`datatime.date`.
+write `datatime.date`.

- * a **namespace** is generally way to try and keep names used within a program unique (i.e., if
+ * a namespace is generally way to try and keep names used within a program unique (i.e., if
    another module was imported that also had a `date` class it would still be separate from that in
    `datetime`)